cmclimans/Microcystis_Genome_Analysis/README.md

 	1b.
 Decontaminate with mdmclener
 	- Install mdmcleaner via anaconda (https://github.com/KIT-IBG-5/mdmcleaner) or using  mdmcleaner.yml file
-		- If not installed, run 'mdmcleaner makedb' to install databases
+		- If not installed, run `mdmcleaner makedb` to install databases
 		- specify output db directory with the -o option
 	- This will take a while (~14 hours on a 100 mbps network, per developer)
-	-
+	- run `mdmcleaner clean -i FASTA_FILES -o OUTPUT_DIR -t THREADS --overview_files_basename RUN_NAME` --no_filterfasta True`
+		- one output file per genome will be produced, we need the following files:
+			- <genome-name>_keep.fasta which contains safe, uncontaminated contigs
+			- <genome-name>_evaluate_low.fasta contains contigs which _may_ have contaminated reads
+			- <genome-name>_evaluate_high.fasta contains contigs likely to be contaminated
+			- <genome-name>_delete.fasta poor quality contigs likely with definete contamination which should be removed

 	1c.
 QC Decontamination with QUAST

 3. Pangenome analysis of genomes
 4. Phylogenetic inference